The Big Snooze: Plot

 Looking for another way to torment Elmer, Bugs consults the book A Thousand and One Arabian Nightmares, exclaiming, "Oh, no!
 It's too gruesome!" before peeking over the book to cheerfully tell the audience, "But I'll do it!"
 Elmer realizes what Bugs has in mind, pleading, "No, no!
 No, not that!
 Not that, please!" as Bugs ties him to railroad tracks, just as "the Super Chief" (Bugs in an Indian chief's war bonnet, leading a conga line of baby rabbits) crosses over Elmer's head.

 Elmer talks to the audience in The Big Snooze, animated by Manny Gould.

 Elmer chases Bugs through a surreal landscape, and Bugs inquires, "What's the matter doc, ya cold?
 Here, I'll fix dat."
 Before Elmer can react, Bugs dresses him in drag, (dress, wig, lipstick) transforming the inept hunter into a woman with an hourglass figure who resembles Rita Hayworth.
 Bugs inspects his handiwork, then lifts the backdrop to reveal a trio of literal wolves in Zoot suits, lounging by the sign at Hollywood and Vine, who catcall at Elmer.
+Bugs then "helps" Elmer escape by doing a series of bizarre running cycles, resulting in the both of them jumping off a cliff.

-As Bugs and Elmer fall off a cliff, Bugs drinks some "Hare Tonic (Stops Falling Hare)" and screeches to a halt in mid-air, while the dream Elmer continues to careen toward earth, finally crash-landing into the real Elmer's snoozing body.
+As Bugs and Elmer falls from the cliff, Bugs drinks some "Hare Tonic (Stops Falling Hare)" and screeches to a halt in mid-air, while the dream Elmer continues to careen toward earth, finally crash-landing into the real Elmer's snoozing body.
 He wakes up with a start, exclaiming, "Ooh, what a howwible nightmare!"